redstone-finance/redstone-oracles-monorepo/packages/ton-connector/contracts/README.md

 #### ⨒ OP_REDSTONE_WRITE_PRICES

-Regardless of the on-fly processing, there also exists a method for processing the `payload` on-chain, but saving/writing the aggregated values to the contract's storage.
+Besides on-the-fly processing, there is also a function that processes the `payload` on-chain.
+This function saves the aggregated values to the contract's storage.
 The values persist in the contract's storage and then can be read by using `read_prices` function.
-The timestamp of data last saved/written to the contract is able to read by using the `read_timestamp` function.
+The timestamp of the last saved data can be retrieved using the `read_timestamp` function.

 The method must be invoked as a TON internal message.
 The arguments of the message are: